 “By being in a space where one is challenged by silence and where one’s sense of time is so different compared to life in Evanston, many students can observe how a simplified life could be so meaningful to those living in remote rural villages—irrespective of initial impressions of poverty and inequality,” says Jacob Du Plessis, a lecturer in sociology at Stellenbosch who has served as program director for over a decade.

 “A shift in thinking occurs through embodied experiences and engaging others within their own space and on their terms.
-What might seem strange becomes often familiar, while the familiar might feel strange or even wrong for some students who return home at the end of the program,” he says.
+What might seem strange often becomes familiar, while the familiar might feel strange or even wrong for some students who return home at the end of the program,” he says.

 For many Northwestern students who have studied at Stellenbosch University since the program’s inception in 2005, it was more than just a study trip abroad.
 Northwestern alumnus Kalindi Shah, who participated in the program in 2012, has had time to reflect on her transformative time abroad.
-“With passionate, world-class faculty leading us, we dove headfirst into the rich, diverse experiences Stellenbosch had to offer—whether it was learning about Julius Malema during lecture or developing a sexual health curriculum for an NGO,” she remembers.
-“Altogether, it was a beautifully life-changing experience.”
+“With passionate, world-class faculty leading us, we dove headfirst into the rich, diverse experiences Stellenbosch had to offer—whether it was learning about Julius Malema during

 Du Plessis echoes Shah’s sentiment on her experience abroad.
 “The program presents the perfect balance between play and work and would be one of the most memorable experiences a student could have,” he says.

 MEDICAL, ENGINEERING, AND EXCHANGE STUDY ABROAD OPPORTUNITIES ADDED